colquittlab/behavior_controller/README.md

 task specific trials are generated using a trial generator.
 These are defined in the module trial_generators.py.
 Trials are produced as trial blocks, which may be useful for statistical regularity.

 ## Data: ##
 Records are kept in Json format.
-When boc is set running, the an events file and a trials file are created.
-The config file is also copied to the data directory.
+When boc is set running, a log file and a trials file are created with the birdname, date and an index.
+###.log###
+the log file keeps a record of all events as they happen. the .log file is an absolute record of all input events and output events.
+These correspond to the python tuples passed as events.

+###.trials###
+the .trials file includes parameters and results of each trial.
+Each entry correspons to the python dict generated in a trial generator and modified during the loop iteration.

+###.config###
+The config file is also replicated with each run.
+This can be used to keep notes and refer to settings.

-There are parsers for matlab in matlab_parsers.
+There are parsers for each datafile type in matlab_readers.

 ## Configuration ##
 there is plenty of information on setting up a beaglebone black.
 See: http://beagleboard.org/getting-started to connect the first time using usb from your workstation.